kuhe/cpp-Lehr/README.md

 #### The Poor Man's Computer Science Revue

-Learning lists, hashes, graphs, in the context of basic algorithms and data structures.
+Starring lists, hashes, graphs, in the context of basic algorithms and data structures.

-Adding learner's implementations of common data structures under the Lehr namespace.
+Learner's implementations under the Lehr namespace.

-Thus, additionally serving as (for free) a good old-fashioned beat down courtesy of the C++ language, via pointers, references to pointers, pointers to pointers, segfaults, the mysterious const keyword, type deduction, templates, and a convenient google search index called "any and all g++ error messages".
+As a bonus, a free beating courtesy of the C++ language, delivered using dangling pointers, segfaults, the mysterious const keyword, type deduction, templates and their meta-programming, and a convenient google search index called "any and all g++ error messages".

 todo:

     Todo
-        emplacement for Lists
+        initializer list for List construction
         Dijkstra and A* on graphs
-        more specialty graphs (e.g. BRTree)
+        BRTRee, BST balancing
         copy-and-swap idiom
         weak smart pointers
+        Heap

     Cleanup
         stack allocation of ArrayList (no constructor call?) results in faulty delete in destructor